 - Settings: open the Settings window to configure the emulated machine. - Update status bar icons: enable the activity lights on status bar icons.
-Unchecking this option may improve emulation performance on low-end host systems. - Enable Discord integration: enable Discord Rich Presence.
+Unchecking this option may improve emulation performance on low-end host systems. - Preferences: open the Preferences window, which provides the following options: - Language: select a language for the 86Box user interface. - Icon set: select an icon theme for the status bar and Settings window. - Enable Discord integration: enable Discord Rich Presence.
 86Box shares the emulated machine's name, model and CPU with other Discord users.